trovster/madebysurface/README.md

 ## Deploying

-A GitHub action updates the `gh-pages` branch with the latest build.
+A GitHub action updates the `gh-pages` branch with the latest build when a commit is made to the `master` branch.

-You can also run `npm run deploy` to push changes without going through GitHub.